ua-snap/cmip6-utils/climatologies/README.md

 must equal `nanmean` of its configured members).
 A violation means *this pipeline* has a bug.

-Run manually after a pipeline run, on a compute node (not the login node, since it opens the full master output and a couple of variables at a time can be a few GB):
+Run manually after a pipeline run, on a compute node (not the login node, since it opens the per-variable outputs and a couple of variables at a time can be a few GB):

 ```sh